Alternatives to College: What To Do if College Isn’t for You

 work as a pet or house sitter as an alternative to college

-The best part about housesitting is that you get to experience new countries like a local—and your accommodation will be taken care of.
-And if you like animals, then you can make even more money taking care of people’s furry friends while they’re away.
+The best part about housesitting is you can experience new countries like a local—and your accommodation will be covered.
+And if you like animals, then you can make even more money taking care of people’s pets while they’re away.
 Start your search on places like TrustedHousesitters.com, WorkAway, or Nomador.

 Teach English (or another language)